Museum of Cieszyn Silesia: Permanent exhibitions

 One of the permanent exhibitions is Art of Gothic and Renaissance composed of monuments of painting and sculpture from the 14th century to the middle of the 17th century.
 The collection had been a part of the décor of the local churches.
-These are, inter alia: An altarpiece from Puńców, Ogrodzona, Kamienica, pictures from the castle of Cieszyn, a church in Leszna, the Holy Trinity Church, epitaphs of Bludowski family and Jan Żywiecki, stone and wooden sculptures.
+These are, inter alia: altarpieces from Puńców, Ogrodzona, Kamienica, pictures from the castle of Cieszyn, a church in Leszna, the Holy Trinity Church, epitaphs of Bludowski family and Jan Żywiecki, stone and wooden sculptures.
 Most of the exhibits had not been exhibited due to conservation requirements.
 This exhibition was opened on 22 May 2016.

 A permanent exhibition entitled "At the crossroads of history and cultures" located on the second floor of the Museum occupies a space of over 1000 m2.
 It covers the period from prehistory to the end of World War II.
 The exposition is opened by archaeological collection depicting the oldest history of Cieszyn and Cieszyn Silesia.
 Another part of the collection is related to the period of the Piast dynasty and the reign of the Habsburg family.
 A part of the exhibition is related to the evolution of the role of the nobility and bourgeoisie over the centuries and the importance of guilds and the development of industry in the 19th century and the beginning of the 20th century.
 Another part of the collection fits in the chronology of the exhibition, inter alia creation of the National Council of the Duchy of Cieszyn, Polish-Czechoslovak War, the split of the town in 1920, the events of 1938 and World War II.
-A separate section of the exhibition is devoted to father Jan Leopold Szersznik - the founder of the Museum, and militaria located in the armoury on the first floor.
+A separate section of the exhibition is devoted to father Jan Leopold Szersznik – the founder of the Museum, and militaria located in the armoury on the first floor.